almogtavor/auto-composite-build/README.md

 In case of moving the path of the repository of a module that is included as a composite build, the plugin will throw an error.
 To get away with this you should rerun the `./gradlew addRepoToGitDetails` task.
-In edge cases there's `./gradlew deleteGitDetails` which will allow you to delete your local's `git.details` file.
+In edge cases there's a `./gradlew deleteGitDetails` task which will allow you to delete your local's `git.details` file.